-Last of the Pyrenese giants, brute with a tendency to overeat and drinking alcoholic beverages, roams the countryside wielding sickle, that he used to freely cut through throats of people that were not fasting before Christmas.
+Last of the Pyrenese giants, a brute with a tendency to overeat and drink alcoholic beverages, roams the countryside wielding a sickle, that he used to freely cut through the throats of people that were not fasting before Christmas.
 Parents use this fact to scare children when they stay up too long and do not want to go to bed.
 In the streets of Ares, there is a masker with a sickle, in Berastegi parents add to this legend by throwing a sickle down the chimney.

 Sources describe him as a big hairy man, a little devil with breath stronger than a windstorm, or a cow-like two-legged creature.
 You can choose one.
 This not-so-well-known Czech boggart was also called Kunibal, however, what was always the same was his occupation.
 Plucking of fowl feathers for making feather-bed and pillows was prohibited on certain days (mostly Saturdays, but somewhere even Thursdays) and he was making sure that this law is not broken.
 When some overly active woman worked on these days, Kudibal rushed into the room, blew away feathers, sometimes even sang a song, and then left.
 With advances in pillow-making technology, he disappeared completely.

 8.1.2020 (17.8.
 2003)

 In comparison, Skalní duch (Rock Ghost) is a more dangerous creature.
 Workers in a quarry are very familiar with him.
 When they heard sounds of running horses or a windstorm, it was certain that there would be trouble.

-Other Skalníks can be found at the castle Svojanov, which is filled by supernatural creatures.
-There are six of them, souls of six masons who built secret passage from the castle and according to conspiracy rules then they were killed after finishing their job.
+Other Skalníks can be found at the castle Svojanov, which is filled with supernatural creatures.
+There are six of them, the souls of six masons who built a secret passage from the castle and according to conspiracy rules then they were killed after finishing their job.